st3vk/Sciences-Po/index.md

 # Welcome to your project page

+This is a place for you to present your project.

+Head down to:
+*   [resources](resources) to see different media that you can host
+*   [cheat sheet](cheatsheet) to see different formatting possibilities

 You have received an invitation to collaborate on this webpage.
 Assign one member of the group in charge of managing this webpage.
 Make sure to sign up for on account on Github